Milwaukee: 20th century to present

 During the first sixty years of the 20th century, Milwaukee was the major city in which the Socialist Party of America earned the highest votes.
 Milwaukee elected three mayors who ran on the ticket of the Socialist Party: Emil Seidel (1910–1912), Daniel Hoan (1916–1940), and Frank Zeidler (1948–1960), with Victor L. Berger elected as the first socialist congressman in 1910.
 Often referred to as "Sewer Socialists", the Milwaukee Socialists were characterized by their practical approach to government and labor.
 On October 14, 1912, former president Theodore Roosevelt, who ran for a third term under his progressive, Bull Moose Party, survived an assassination attempt by salonkeeper John Fleming Shrank, while making a speech at the Gilpatrick Hotel.
 On November 24, 1917, Milwaukee was the site of a terrorist explosion when a large black powder bomb exploded at the central police station at Oneida and Broadway.
 Nine members of the department were killed in the blast, along with a female civilian, Catherine Walker.
 It was suspected at the time that the bomb had been placed outside the church by anarchists, particularly the Galleanist faction led by adherents of Luigi Galleani.
 At the time, the bombing was the most fatal single event in national law enforcement history.

 In the 1920s, Chicago gangster activity came north to Milwaukee during the Prohibition era.
 Al Capone, noted Chicago mobster, owned a home in the Milwaukee suburb Brookfield, where moonshine was made.
 The house still stands on a street named after Capone.

-By 1925, around 9,000 Mexicans lived in Milwaukee, but the Great Depression forced many of them to move back south.
-In the 1950s, the Hispanic community was beginning to emerge.
-They arrived for jobs, filling positions in the manufacturing and agricultural sectors.
-During this time there were labor shortages due to the immigration laws that had reduced immigration from Eastern and Southern Europe.
-Additionally, strikes contributed to the labor shortages.
+Between 1910 and 1930, the White community in Milwaukee grew from 372,809 to 568,807, the Black community grew from 980 to 7,501, the Mexican community grew from 0 to 1,479, and members of all other communities (like Native Americans or Chinese) grew from 68 to 462.
+However, the population of foreign-born Whites shrunk from 111,456 to 109,383 between 1910 and 1930.
+Over the next few decades, as restrictive immigration laws lessened European migration, African Americans from the Southeast and Mexicans migrated to the city and began to form ethnic enclaves.
+They arrived for jobs, filling positions in the manufacturing and agricultural sectors, and alleviating labor shortages induced by reduced European immigration and labor strikes.

 In the mid-20th century, African Americans from Chicago moved to the North side of Milwaukee.
-Milwaukee's East Side has attracted a population of Russians and other Eastern Europeans who began migrating in the 1990s, after the end of the Cold War.
+Milwaukee has attracted a population of Russians and other Eastern Europeans who began migrating in the early 1900s and the 1980s.
 Many Hispanics of mostly Puerto Rican and Mexican heritage live on the south side of Milwaukee.
 In the 1930s the city was severely segregated via redlining.
 In 1960, African-American residents made up 15 percent of Milwaukee's population, yet the city was still among the most segregated of that time.
 As of 2019, at least three out of four black residents in Milwaukee would have to move to create racially integrated neighborhoods.